The Emacs library xdt99-mode provides three major modes for editing assembly,

 To permanently disable the smart tab and/or smart backspace minor modes, add one

-or both of these lines to your .emacs
+or both of these lines to your .emacs file:

 (asm99-smart-tab-mode 0)